The Papitese is a combination of the Maltese and the Papillion. Both are considered to be toy dogs and have been around for quite some time.

-Their eyes are always a deep, dark brown, and their noses are always black.
-They have a medium length muzzle and an even bite.
+Their eyes are always deep, dark brown, and their noses are always black.
+They have a medium-length muzzle and an even bite.

 Their most prominent feature is their ears.
 They are large, triangular and stick up from the top of their heads like satellite dishes.

 This gives them an incredibly good hearing, and they will always be the first to know if you have any visitors coming over to the house.

 The Papitese is classified as a small toy dog.
 They rarely exceed 10 pounds.
 On the lower end of the spectrum, they may only reach 5 or 6 pounds.